moretona/moreton-management-netlify/site/content/_index.md

       tools for every taste and experience level.
 No matter if you roast your own beans or just bought your first french press, you’ll find a gadget to fall in love with in our shop.
-values:
+services:
-  heading: Our values
+  heading: Our services
-  text: Coffee is an amazing part of human culture but it has a dark side too –
-    one of colonialism and mindless abuse of natural resources and human lives.
-    We want to turn this around and return the coffee trade to the drink’s exhilarating, empowering and unifying nature.
+  text: We work with our clients to help them navigate the
+    difficult terrain of leading an engineering organisation - whether that be gearing up for a period of rapid growth, working with a team who are experiencing a period of tricky change, or setting up an established engineering organisation with the tools to be successful in the future.
 ---